fvarrui/PowerPointToVideo/README.md

 ## Users

-PowerPointToSlide generate a MP4 video from a PPTX file, speeching the slides notes with a synthetisized voice while they are showed.
+**PowerPointToVideo** generate a MP4 video from a PPTX file, speeching the slides notes with a synthetisized voice while they are showed.

 1. [Download](https://github.com/fvarrui/PowerPointToVideo/releases/download/v0.0.1/PowerPointToVideo_0.0.1.exe) and install PowerPointToVideo.